stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

   There had been no one upon the beach as I came in, and naturally I expected to see no further swimmers that night.
 Yet when I looked again from the window there appeared surely to be figures blotting the grime of the wet evening.
-I counted three moving about in some incomprehensible manner, and close to the house another&mdash;which may not have been a person, but a wave-ejected log, for the surf was now pounding fiercely.
+I counted three moving about in some incomprehensible manner, and close to the house another--which may not have been a person, but a wave-ejected log, for the surf was now pounding fiercely.
 I was startled to no little degree, and wondered for what purpose those hardy persons stayed out in such a storm.
 And then I thought that perhaps like myself they had been caught unintentionally in the rain